alanstoate/GrillRust/README.md

 ## To-Do
 * Add documentation to the library
-* Use a library with Gaussian eleimnation support to the final step of the method
+* Use a linear algebra library support to the final step of the method
 * Extend library to handle other structure types